Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Minimizing the PAPR

 Finally, Fig.~\ref{fig:OptPAPR} shows the $10^{-3}$ PAPR CCDF as a function of FDSS shaping, both with and without SE.
-To reach the lowest PAPR values, the shift parameter $L$ is according to~\eqref{eq:Lpi2} for $\pi/2$-BPSK and~\eqref{eq:Lpi4} for QPSK and 16-QAM; and for FDSS-SE, the corresponding optimum SE sizes $\NePAPR$ estimated by simulation are used.
-For QPSK, both filter families -- Hann and Kaiser windows -- are considered, while for $\pi/2$-BPSK and 16-QAM only results with Hann window are shown for clarity.
+To reach the lowest PAPR values, the shift parameter $L$ is according to~\eqref{eq:Lpi2} for $\pi/2$-BPSK and~\eqref{eq:Lpi4} for others; and for FDSS-SE, the corresponding optimum SE sizes $\NePAPR$ estimated by simulation are used.
+For QPSK, both filter families -- Hann and Kaiser windows -- are considered, while for others only results with Hann window are shown for clarity.

 For QPSK, SE with Hann window provides an almost constant PAPR gain over FDSS without SE from $1.74$ dB to $1.54$ dB.
 With Kaiser window, the gain of SE is the same with no FDSS but decreases slightly more to $1.31$ dB.
 For both window types, the lowest PAPR achieved with FDSS-SE is approximately the same for a given maximum window attenuation ripple.
-For 16-QAM, the PAPR gain with Hann window is also constant but smaller, at about $1.3$dB.
+For 16-QAM and 64-QAM, the PAPR gain with Hann window is also constant but smaller, at about $1.3$ and $1.1$ dB, respectively.
 For $\pi/2$-BSPK, the behavior is different: the gain of SE over FDSS gradually decreases with larger shaping, from $1.5$dB to $0.3$dB.

 This is consistent with the consensus during 3GPP 5G studies that SE on top of FDSS provides little benefit for $\pi/2$-BSPK~\cite{R1-2300090}, especially since in 5G the FDSS windows have been allowed to have such levels of attenuation ripple.
 Overall FDSS-SE provides the greatest PAPR reduction potential for QPSK, reaching values as low as 2-3 dB -- similar to those obtained with $\pi/2$-BSPK using FDSS alone.